crcn/node-awsm/README.md

   });
 ```

-So you're looking for a command line interface - this is not the repository you're looking for.
+Want a command line interface?
+This is not the repository you're looking for.
 Check out [awsm-cli](/crcn/node-awsm-cli).

 ## Plugins

+- [/crcn/node-awsm-keypair-save](awsm-keypair-save) - allows you to save keypairs locally immediately after creating them.
+- [/crcn/node-awsm-ssh](awsm-ssh) - super nice utility that allows you to ssh, execute scripts, and rsync files on your EC2 instances.